monfla00/meetup-presentations/2016-hello-lean/content.md

 -----------------------------------------------------

 0. Explain why you do all this
 1. Properly source control any scripts
-2. Build tooling around database deployments (e.g. http://www.liquibase.org)
+2. Build tooling around database deployments
-3. Make deployments repeatable and idempotent (same code can be deployed to the environment multiple times with same result)
+3. Make deployments repeatable and idempotent
-4. Separate code from configuration
+4. Separate configuration from code
 5. Write DB unit test
 6. Integrate with CI tool of choice
 7. Write e2e integration tests